 02 of 07

 Sure, real estate in Astoria has boomed, but it's nothing like Manhattan.
-As of April 2017, you could still find a one-bedroom apartment under $2,000 a month.
+As of April 2019, you easily find one-bedroom apartments for less than $2,000 a month.
 Of course, the more desirable locations in Astoria command higher rents, and they keep climbing.
-What you find just might be in a small building on a quiet street, down the block from a great Greek cafe.
+But for an affordable price (at least in NYC terms), you can definitely find a spot in a small building on a quiet street, just down the block from a great Greek café.

 03 of 07

 What a great place for a park!
-Astoria Park is smack on the East River with gorgeous views of Upper Manhattan and the Queensboro and Hellgate bridges.
-Weeknights come home to your apartment and walk on down to the riverside for an evening stroll (though always be careful at night alone).
-And Robert Moses' Astoria Pool is the king of all outdoor city pools.
+Astoria Park is set on the East River with gorgeous views of Upper Manhattan and the Queensboro and Hellgate bridges.
+Come home to your apartment and walk on down to the riverside for an evening stroll (though always be careful at night alone).
+And Robert Moses' Astoria Pool is the king of all outdoor city pools in the summer.

 04 of 07